 In our opinion, policyholder communications are of a good standard overall and policyholders have access to very good telephone support.
-Although further development in this area is welcomed to enable the Staff Scheme to keep pace with market developments.
+Continued focus on this area is welcomed to enable the Staff Scheme to keep pace with market developments.

 Communications and Support - Other support, including telephone and online